aminnairi/advent-of-code-2023/README.md

 ## Usage

-For instance, to run the second part of the second day, run the following command.
+For instance, to run the first part of the second day, run the following command.

 ```bash
 npm --workspace day2/part1 test input.txt